 Dr. Suarez also raised a banner to announce World Vasectomy Day on October 18, 2013, a celebration in honor of those men who play a role in family planning and do what is right by their partners, their children, and their planet.
-Ramon is accompanied by a group that includes Maryann Stein (left), wife of NSVI Development Director Doug Stein, and his 16-yo granddaughter Alexa Suarez (red collar).
-Other climbers were Doug’s cousin Steve Stein (no hood or hat), his sons William (right) and Stefan (2nd from left), and his Tampa neighbors Juan and Gail Fabrega.
+Ramon is accompanied by a group that includes Maryann Stein (left), wife of NSVI Development Director Doug Stein, his 16-yo granddaughter Alexa Suarez (red collar), Doug”s cousin Steve Stein (no hood or hat), and Steve’s sons William (right) and Stefan (2nd from left).

 In an e-mail sent just before his return flight home to the US, Dr. Suarez wrote, “Just done it !!!!
 After a head on collision car accident between JRO airport and Moshi and a shoulder injury after a fall on day 1, I made it to the top of Kili with the 100% of the team.
 It was quite tough for the old man, but I feel obligated to make the world aware that we need to save the planet by making family planning available world wide.”